reev-station91/deploy-multiple-firebase-subdomains/README.md

 enabled.

 #### Cloud Run Service doesn't exist in this region in this project
 The Cloud Run service needs to exist in the same project as the firebase hosting rules.
+Rule of thumb is one project per subdomain.
 So just make sure you redeploy your Cloud Run service to the appropriate project using the `--region ${REGION}` flag when you run `gcloud run deploy`.

 ## Example Workflow
 This is an example for a firebase hosting project that is purely a router for Cloud Run.